 Talk to your team as soon as possible, and go over your emergency plan to ensure their safety and the protection of business property and important documents.
 Define a communications plan, and let your employees know who to call, where to check or if there is an alternate location to do business.
 Make it clear to your employees if you still intend to stay in business and continue to serve customers.

 Use your company’s social media channels to let customers know of any changes in store hours or closings as part of the hurricane preparedness plan for your business.

 Schedule and arrange payroll ahead of time, while banks are still operating.
 There may be disruption of service during a hurricane.

-Make sure to backup your computers and save important data to the cloud or flash drives.
-If you have important papers, the U.S. Small Business Administration recommends gathering them, putting them in a three-ring binder with pockets in a waterproof bag you take with you.
+Make sure to back up your computers and save important data to the cloud or flash drives.
+If you have important papers, the U.S. Small Business Administration recommends gathering them and putting them in a three-ring binder with pockets in a waterproof bag you take with you.
 You may also want to look into a backup power source to limit the damaging effects of a power outage on your business.

 Arrange to store company vehicles in a place that is safer or on higher ground.

-Bring any possible outside hazards like signs and display racks inside or secure items that can’t be brought inside.
+Bring any possible outside hazards, like signs and display racks, if possible.
+Secure items that can’t be brought inside.

-Make sure you understand what your business insurance covers, if your coverage is appropriate and you have all of your policy information in a safe place.
-If you don’t have flood insurance for your business and want to make sure your small business is safe from a hurricane, you can contact NFIP Referral Call center at (888) 379-9531 or visit disasterloan.sba.gov/ela/.
+Make sure that you understand what your business insurance covers, whether your coverage is appropriate and that you have all your policy information in a safe place.
+If you don’t have flood insurance for your business and want to make sure your small business is safe from a hurricane, you can contact the National Flood Insurance Program (NFIP) or visit DisasterLoan.sba.gov/ela/.

-Double check your marine insurance policy to ensure that you will be covered for any hurricane damage to your boat.
+Double-check your marine insurance policy to ensure that you'll be covered for any hurricane damage to your boat.

-Some marinas mandate boat removal upon hurricanes.
+Some marinas mandate boat removal when hurricanes approach.
 Contact your marina for their hurricane policies.

 Find a safe place to store your boat inland, and be sure to weigh down the trailer or structure keeping it up.